Reviewed by: MyTaxRebate Team on 9 Mar 2026

 Avoiding Emergency Tax

-Register your new job on Revenue MyAccount before you start or as soon as possible after.
+Register your new job on the Revenue system before you start or as soon as possible after.
 Once Revenue allocates your credits to the new employer, the emergency rate stops.
 Any emergency tax already deducted is recovered at year-end review.

 Why Part-Year Workers Overpay